mpkuse/advanced_techniques_for_curvefitting/README.md

 ![Align3d3d No Noise Added](gallery/align3d3d_no_noise_added.gif)

 ## Further Examples
-Have a look at this repo: https://github.com/superjax/ceres_sandbox for more practical and slam related examples with CERES-solver.
+- Have a look at this repo: https://github.com/superjax/ceres_sandbox for more practical and slam related examples with CERES-solver.

+- This repo does more of SE(3) paramiterization: https://github.com/izhengfan/ba_demo_ceres.
+Also have a good companion blog post.